oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 Also, pay attention to the number at the end of each env variable in the path.
 Since env is *one* array, you need to start counting from *after* common env variables defined in deployment.yaml.
 Since deployment.yaml specifies 3 env variables (index 0, 1 , 2) we start counting from 3.

 *This concludes this guide, good luck!*

-**Need to write about the following**

-* Prometheus (exposing /metrics endpoint)

-# TODO
-* Use ref app in scaffold instead of hello? - maybe in addition to.